 On behalf of the East Coast Gang Investigators Association, I welcome you to our webpage.
 Please take the opportunity to explore and take full advantage of the resources available to assist you in your pursuit of information related to criminal street gangs.
 Our association is committed to working within our communities to rid our society of the scourge of gangs.

 The East Coast Gang Investigators Association (ECGIA) was stared in 1998 by a few dedicated Law Enforcement Professionals who saw the rise of gangs on the East Coast and decided to do something about it.
 Law Enforcement was working hard but something was missing, that something was a forum to share information on criminal street gangs.
 Their vision was an association of like-minded criminal justice professional working together across jurisdictions to tackle the problems of gangs.
 That vision has grown into one of the largest, most extensive, gang enforcement/education network in the United States.
-ECGIA has chapters in Delaware, New York, New Jersey, Massachusetts, Pennsylvania, and North Carolina.
+ECGIA has chapters in Delaware, New York, New Jersey, Massachusetts, Pennsylvania, and the Carolinas.

 The ECGIA most importantly acknowledges the necessity of involving the communities that we serve and protect in this fight.
 We are dedicated to working with community groups and enjoy many long-term relationships with both social, civic and faith-based organizations throughout our chapter regions.
 The ECGIA provides tailored gang training for parents, teachers, social workers and health care professionals.
 We are always looking to develop new partnerships with these organizations and encourage those who are interested to contact myself or someone in your region.